Do you want to create a seamless checkout experience in your WooCommerce store and reduce cart abandonment?

 - For PayPal, they are redirected to PayPal’s site to log in and confirm the payment.

-- For Google Pay and Apple Pay, customers may need to authenticate the transaction through their saved cards from their respective Google or Apple accounts.
+- For Google Pay and Apple Pay, customers may need to authenticate the transaction using the cards saved to their respective Google or Apple accounts.

-- For BNPL, users must provide their payment details and select the number of installments needed to complete the payment.
+- For BNPL, users must provide their payment details and select the number of installments.

 Step 2: Secure encryption and transmission of payment details